keshavdewan/8-Weeks-SQL-Challenge/Case Study 5 - Data Mart/Data Mart.md

 ### 6. What is the percentage of sales for Retail vs Shopify for each month?
 _Approach Taken_
--	CTE 'monthlysales`, calculates the total sales for each platform ('Retail' and 'Shopify') for each month
+-	CTE `monthlysales`, calculates the total sales for each platform ('Retail' and 'Shopify') for each month
 -	CTE `totalmonthlysales`, calculates the total sales for each month, regardless of the platform.
 -	Final `SELECT` statement joins the two CTEs and calculates the percentage of sales for each platform in each month by dividing the platform-specific sales by the total monthly sales